gaissmai/interval/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gaissmai/interval)](https://goreportcard.com/report/github.com/gaissmai/interval)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`package interval` provides fast lookups and various methods on one dimensional intervals.
+`package interval` provides fast lookups and various methods on generic one-dimensional intervals.

+The author of the library uses it for IP-Range lookups in Access-Control-Lists (ACL) and in the authors own IP-Address-Management (IPAM) and network-management software.

+But the library is also useful for all one-dimensional arrays, e.g. time intervals.
+Thanks to generics this could be abstracted with minimal constraints.

 ## Interface